 Everything you need for the perfect ballet bun!

-If you have come to this page from our youtube channel or blog post then you already know how I use the following products and if not, why don’t you check them out through the links below.
-(If there are no links then the video and post are coming soon and you caught this page early!!!)
+If you have come to this page from our youtube channel or a blog post then you already know how I use the following products and if not, why don’t you check them out this video below!

-Now you can most probably get all these items at your local grocery or even dollar store like I did which is why the items are not exactly the same as what I have in the video or article, but for your online convenience, I have found what I feel to be the closest match.
+Now you can most probably get all the items you need for the perfect ballet bun at your local grocery or even dollar store like I did which is why the items in the video above are not exactly the same as what I have found but online for your shopping convenience, but are what I feel to be the closest match.

 Please note that all links are affiliate links which means if you do make a purchase, Dance Parent 101 receives a tiny percentage of the sale at no extra cost to you in any way, but it means this site can continue to be running for you!

 I really like this kit from amazon.
 It has all the bits and bobs you need to make a bun and you can choose from a variety of colors to match hair color!
 If you don’t want to buy everything together or have some of the items already – I have separate options further on.
 It comes with 40 hairnets so if you are wanting a bulk buy this is great!